b. 04/02/1896 Plymouth, Devon. d. 01/06/1940 Dunkirk, France.

 Herbert John “Bertie” Mahoney (1896-1940) was born on 4th February 1896 in Plymouth, Devon, the son of John and Ellen Mahoney (nee Chambers).
 Bertie’s father was a street sweeper and he and Ellen had four children in all.
 Following his schooling, Bertie gained employment as a coal labourer.
 Less than a year later, on 30th August 1910, he decided to join the Royal Navy.
 He first served on the Vivid II (and again a number of times during the next 18 years) as a Stoker.
 He also served on HMS Hood, HMS Concord and many other ships before becoming a Stoker Petty Officer in 1917.

 Bertie was awarded the Empire Gallantry Medal of the Civil Division on 23rd December 1927.
 At the outbreak of World War II, he was serving aboard HMS Basilisk.
 On 1st June 1940, the destroyer under the command of Commander Richmond, along with three others, was sunk by German Stuka bombers off the beaches of Dunkirk while taking part in the evacuation of the BEF.
 Mahoney’s body was not recovered and lost at sea, so he is commemorated on the Plymouth Naval Memorial.
-Interestingly, his name does not have the GC post nominals next to it.
+Interestingly, his name did not have the GC post nominals next to it until October 2020.
 In September 1940, following the creation of the George Cross, recipients of the EGM were automatically given the new decoration.
 Mahoney despite his recent death, was included in this, and his GC was presented to his widow Emily.

 His medals including his GC and Long Service and Good Conduct Medal were sold at auction at Christie’s on 23rd November 1965 to Spink.
 They have since been auctioned several times, the last time being in 2003.
 They are in private ownership.